Discovering the nine subsidiary plans in Project management…

 #1 Process improvement plans

 One other subsidiary plans that we have as part of project management plans for managing project is Process improvement plan.
-This document explains the steps for analyzing processes so as to identify activities that enhances the value of a project.
+This document explains the steps for analyzing processes so as to identify activities that enhance the value of a project.

 You are able to analyse processes that can be taken away or improved upon in order to get better at what you do.